This month, the Leonids Meteor shower will streak across our skies. This year’s Leonids will be suitable for viewing due to an early setting Moon.

 Something interesting

 Meteor showers are named after the constellation where the “shooting stars” appear to be coming from.
 In the case of the Leonids Meteor Shower, the meteors come from the direction of the constellation of Leo.
+If you have a handy smart phone app that helps you identify objects in the night sky, search for the constellation, and you’ll be looking in the right direction.
 The Leonids go through a 33 year cycle of intensity, with the last of these cycles occurring on in 2001.

 You might like to…